Olmsted County, Minnesota: Politics

-Olmsted has historically been a Republican-leaning county.
-However, rapid population growth in Rochester has made it more competitive in recent years.
-In 2020, Joe Biden won it by nearly 11 points, the best performance of any Democrat since Lyndon Johnson in 1964.
-Since 2000, Olmsted County has voted for the winning presidential candidate in five of the six elections.
-The exception is 2016, where national electoral winner Donald Trump lost Olmsted County by less than one percent.
+Olmsted has historically been a Republican-leaning county, but rapid population growth in Rochester has made it more competitive in recent years.
+In 2020, Joe Biden won it by nearly 11 points, the best performance of any Democratic presidential nominee since Lyndon Johnson in 1964.

-Although it has trended Democratic at the presidential level, Olmsted County continues to lean Republican in state and local races, with split ticket voting becoming more common locally.
-Two of the county's three seats in the Minnesota Senate are held by Republicans, as well as two of the five seats in the Minnesota House of Representatives.
-Since 1970, Olmsted County has only voted for the DFL candidate for governor twice: in 1974 and 2018.
-In 2018, then-Representative Tim Walz benefitted from high recognition in the district with a reputation at the time of being a moderate politician.
-Despite Walz winning a majority of the county's vote that election, Republican candidate Doug Wardlow concurrently won the greatest number of votes in Olmsted County in the 2018 Minnesota Attorney General election.
+Although it has trended Democratic at the presidential level, Olmsted County continues to lean Republican in state and local races, with split ticket voting becoming more common.
+Two of the county's three seats in the Minnesota Senate are held by Republicans, as are two of the five seats in the Minnesota House of Representatives.
+Since 1970, Olmsted County has voted for the DFL nominee for governor thrice: in 1974, 2018, and 2022.
+In 2018, then-Representative Tim Walz benefitted from high recognition in the district with a reputation at the time as a moderate.
+Republican nominee Doug Wardlow concurrently won the greatest number of votes in Olmsted County in the 2018 Minnesota Attorney General election.